Why do we do what we do?

-At Traveljunkies we connect travelers with small travel and activities businesses around the world.
+We connect travelers with small travel and activities businesses around the world by displaying Free Adverts in this Traveljunkies website.

 I’m Cliff and Alison is my daughter.
 I live on Hayling Island in the UK and Ali (as she is known) lives in Cairns in QLD Australia, and we’ve been running Traveljunkies promoting small travel & tourism business since 2002.